-FemTech Collective is the premiere network connecting innovators in the female focused health technology space through unique and impactful events, media, and an online platform.
+FemTech Collective is the premiere network and business support service supporting innovators and professionals in the female focused health technology space through unique and impactful events, media, and an online platform.

 Back in 2016 when Nicole decided to start an online store selling probiotics for feminine health, she quickly realized that the internet had not leveled the playing field for female health focused startups like it had for other categories of products and services.
 In fact, there were so many hurdles to overcome online and in several other arenas that Nicole decided to create an opportunity for other FemTech founders and supporters to connect and join forces in solving this problem.

 Nicole's mission is to transform the collective frustration felt by innovators creating better products and services for female health into a global movement for collaboration between the entire FemTech ecosystem.